DANCE-Lab/DANCE-Wiki/docs/fnirs_protocols/fnirs_protocols.md

 # fNIRS Standard Operating Practices and Study Procedures

-The following pages contain instructions and protocols for setting up fNIRS caps and conducting fNIRS data collection.
-You can find step-by-step instructions for data collection and curation as well as equipment cleaning protocols.
+**The following pages contain instructions and protocols for setting up fNIRS caps and conducting fNIRS data collection.
+You can find step-by-step instructions for data collection and curation as well as equipment cleaning protocols.**

-Welcome to the first fNIRS training module!
-This canvas course has been designed to familiarize you with the neuroimaging modality fNIRS, or functional Near-Infrared Spectroscopy, and the DANCE Lab protocols we use in data collection.
+Welcome to the fNIRS training tab!
+These pages have been designed to familiarize you with the neuroimaging modality fNIRS, or functional Near-Infrared Spectroscopy, and the DANCE Lab protocols we use in data collection.
+The pages under `fNRIS SOPs` are ordered chronologically and contain procedures that build upon each other.
+You can look back at these pages as learn to use the fNRIS equipment and can refer to them in the future should you run into questions while collecting fNIRS data.

+## Videos

+At the top of each page, relevant training and reference videos will be hyperlinked.
+Some of these may require logging into the NIRx site.
+Please refer to the [DANCE Lab Manual](https://docs.google.com/document/d/1xI9PL6pvZ1jMR5U3Ry8z02KZRqNvFsKIBbI4vnMuDKY/edit?tab=t.0#heading=h.74tq45l90tk1) for all login information.

+*note that the [NIRx youtube channel](https://www.youtube.com/@NIRxMedicalTechnologies/videos) and [NIRx website](https://nirx.net/) contain many training videos to answer questions and help you understand how to use fNIRS technology as you move through this training process!*

 ## Introduction to DANCE Lab fNIRS